 Local streetscapes and the wider community benefit from street trees in a variety of ways including:

-Requests for new street trees must be received by Friday 1 February 2019.
+Requests for new street trees must be received by the last Friday in January.
 This is to ensure that we are able to source the best stock available for planting from May to August.
-Any requests received after this date will be added to the 2020 winter planting list.
+Any requests received after this date will be added to the next year's winter planting list.

 The Town uses both its own staff and contractors to maintain its trees to ensure: